ColinKennedy/rez_developer_packages/rez_docbot/documentation/popular_publish_configurations.rst

 This variant is actually the same as :ref:`Dedicated user & separate repositories`.
-The only difference is that, instead of creating new repositories per-package, there's a dedicated repository and documentation for all Rez packages live within it.
+The only difference is that, instead of creating new repositories per-package, there's a dedicated, single documentation repository and the documentation for all Rez packages live within it.

-TODO double check if this is correct.
-Need to make sure relative_path + view_url are right.

 .. code-block:: python